coolnameismy/BabyBluetooth/README_en.md

 # plan for update

-- add support for notifiy event in babyBluetooth
+- add support for NSNotification event in babyBluetooth
 - improve englist code note
 - add support for app run in background
 - add support for peripheralManager(let app be a peripheral!)